-- 1. Incorporate into construction specifications a requirement that contractors use all feasible means to avoid damage to the nearby structures at 20 Heron; 301, 333, and 335 Eighth; 1197 Folsom; and 6 Rodgers streets; including use of construction techniques that reduce vibration, use of appropriate excavation shoring methods, and use of adequate security to minimize risks of vandalism and fire; and - 2.
+- 1. Incorporate into construction specifications a requirement that contractors use all feasible means to avoid damage to the structures at 1151-1153 Mission Street and 1139 Mission Street, including use of construction techniques that reduce vibration, use of appropriate excavation shoring methods, and use of adequate security to minimize risks of vandalism and fire; and - 1.
 Prepare and implement a monitoring program to minimize damage to adjacent historic buildings and to ensure that any such damage is documented and repaired.

-With implementation of PEIR Mitigation Measures M-CP-7a and M-CP-7b (identified in this document as Project Mitigation Measures 1 and 2, respectively, on page 40), the proposed project would require implementation of protection methods and a monitoring program during construction in order to reduce these impacts to a less-than-significant level.
+With implementation of Mitigation Measures M-CP-7a and M-CP-7b (identified in this document as Project Mitigation Measures 1 and 2, respectively, on page 45) the proposed project would not contribute to construction-related historic architectural resource impacts.
+In compliance with the mitigation measures, the proposed project would require implementation of protection methods and a monitoring program during construction in order to reduce these impacts to a less-than-significant level.